 Ninety per cent of Australians do not consume the recommended daily intake of dairy, and the current Health Star Rating system threatens to increase that number.
 That is why ADPF is working alongside Dairy Australia in seeking to continue to engage government to achieve an improved outcome for cheeses under the Health Star Rating system.

-The 2013 Australian Dietary Guidelines (The Guidelines) provide guidance about the amount and types of food that Australians should eat for overall health and wellbeing.
+The 2013 Australian Dietary Guidelines (ADG) provide guidance about the amount and types of food that Australians should eat for overall health and wellbeing, based around the five food groups – which include dairy and alternatives.
 The recommendations are based on scientific evidence, developed by assessing good quality research.

-In July, the Federal Minister for Health, Greg Hunt, announced a $2.5 million funding commitment to review The Guidelines (last reviewed in 2013).
+In July, the Federal Minister for Health, Greg Hunt, announced a $2.5 million funding commitment to review the ADG (published in 2013).

 ADPF will work closely with Dairy Australia, other dairy industry partners and ADPF members, to ensure that dairy is fairly reviewed, and that decision makers are well-informed about the nutritional benefits of dairy, backed by the latest scientific evidence.

-We will proactively collate and assess the dairy research to inform this process; considering health, agricultural, environmental and consumer research in this mix.
+We will work collaboratively to collate and assess the dairy research to inform this process; considering health, agricultural, environmental and consumer research in this mix.

-We will also glean the wisdom of our international counterparts, to develop an updated Australian Dietary Guideline Report that is best in class, accurate with its interpretation, and practical for the end-user.
+We will also glean the wisdom of our international counterparts, to develop an updated ADG Report that is best in class, accurate with its interpretation, and practical for the end-user.

 Dairy has been one of Australia’s most inquired-into industries, with more than 10 reviews in the last 10 years.
 Many of these inquiries have failed to find substantial flaws within the industry, however different government bodies have expressed concern regarding communication lines and transparency within the industry.